The Allure of Expertise

 So what gives?
 Why do we feel the need to watch these displays?
 Well, I found a TED talk by philosopher Denis Dutton, who postulates that being drawn to beauty is evolutionary.

-Which I think only partially explains this, The Richards Group’s own “Cirque du Fruit,” as it were:
+Which I think only partially explains this, the agency’s own “Cirque du Fruit,” as it were: